Illinois Court Records

 - Tuition and educational costs (at the court's discretion)

-What is the Average Child Support Payment in Illinois?
+What Is The Average Child Support Payment in Illinois?

 Illinois courts use a shared income model to calculate child support after weighing several factors.
 Generally, the presiding judge calculates child support based on the gross income of the parents, number of children, age of the child(ren), the child's physical and emotional needs, the child's standard of living before marriage dissolution, etc. Interested individuals may estimate potential payment by using the Child Support Estimator.
 The average yearly child support payment is $14,328 on a per capita state personal income of $52,808.

-How do I apply for Child Support in Illinois?
+How Do I Apply For Child Support in Illinois?

 The Illinois Department of Healthcare and Family Services (HFS) provides systematic instructions for individuals who wish to apply for child support.
-Generally, the applicant must contact the HFS at (800) 447-4278 to provide the IV-D application form, an affidavit of income and expenses, and other relevant documents.
+Generally, the applicant is required to contact the HFS at (800) 447-4278 to provide the IV-D application form, an affidavit of income and expenses, and other relevant documents.
 Alternatively, the applicant may download all necessary documents.
 Then, the applicant must mail the completed IV-D application and other related documents to the nearest regional office in Illinois.

 - Current address of the non-custodial parent